-Although we haven’t heard much in the way of iPad Pro speaker leaks, there is one report that gives us a small clue.
+Although we haven’t heard much in the way of iPad Pro speaker leaks, there's one report that provides a small clue.

-That’s a leak of a purported iPad Pro case, which features four cut-outs near the corners of the device.
+That’s a leak of a purported iPad Pro case, which will feature four cut-outs near the corners of the device.

 Claimed iPad Pro casing

 That seems to suggest that the iPad Pro will feature four front-facing speakers, rather than the two on offer on the bottom edge of the iPad Air 2.